 - You can add a tablespoon of honey for a touch of sweetness.

-- Double the sauce if you want extra for pasta.
+- Double the sauce if you want extra for some pasta.

 - Do NOT overcook the chicken breasts, use an instant-read thermometer to know when the chicken reaches 164 degrees.

 - I like to use a large cast-iron skillet to be able to get a good sear on the chicken.
-To get some browned bits in the bottom of the pan for added flavor to the pan sauce.
+You get some browned bits on the bottom of the pan for added flavor to this easy cream sauce for chicken.

 Yes, boneless skinless chicken thighs would be delicious, but if they are really large more cooking time will have to be added.
 That's why it's important to use a digital meat thermometer to know when the meat reaches 164 degrees.